linzhengmix/repos2Store/README.md

 # githubRepository2Store
-used to store some good and useful github repository
+used to store some good and useful github repository :floppy_disk:

 ## python